Skip to Latin America Leadership Program Full Site Menu Skip to main content

 Silvio Romano: Scalable Circular Leadership in Patagonia

-Silvio Romano (ILG 2024, Argentina) is a leader committed to the circular economy and sustainability.
-As Environmental Manager at Cerro Moro, a Pan American Silver Corp. operation, he was part of the team that led the “Circularity of Waste” initiative, recognized in 2026 as a finalist for the TSM® Environmental Excellence Award for its impact on innovative waste management, community collaboration, and long-term sustainability.
+Silvio Romano (ILG 2024, Argentina) is a leader committed to circular economy and sustainability.
+As Head of Environment at Pan American Silver Corp. 's Cerro Moro mine, he was part of the team that led the Circularity of Waste initiative, recognized in 2026 as a finalist for the TSM® Environmental Excellence Award for its impact on innovative waste management, community collaboration, and long-term sustainability.

 Silvio Romano, ILG 2024, Argentina